Distributed manufacturing: Technology

 By localizing manufacturing, distributed manufacturing may enable a balance between two opposite extreme qualities in technology development: Low technology and High tech.
 This balance is understood as an inclusive middle, a "mid-tech", that may go beyond the two polarities, incorporating them into a higher synthesis.
 Thus, in such an approach, low-tech and high-tech stop being mutually exclusive.
-They instead become a dialectic totality.
+They instead become a dialectical totality.
 Mid-tech may be abbreviated to "both…and…" instead of "neither…nor…".
 Mid-tech combines the efficiency and versatility of digital/automated technology with low-tech's potential for autonomy and resilience.

 Contracting in Distributed Manufacturing

-Distributed manufacturing (DM) is a production model that decentralizes manufacturing processes, enabling products to be designed, produced, and distributed closer to end-users.
-This shift from centralized production to localized networks offers advantages such as increased flexibility, cost efficiency, and local empowerment.
-However, it also introduces significant challenges in contracting due to the decentralized nature of roles and varying stakeholder responsibilities.

 Research into contracting and order processing models tailored for distributed manufacturing has highlighted the need for flexible, role-based frameworks and advanced digital tools.
 These tools and frameworks are essential for addressing issues related to quality assurance, payment structures, legal compliance, and coordination among multiple actors.
 By addressing these challenges, contracting models for distributed manufacturing can unlock its potential for more localized, efficient, and sustainable production systems.
 A system prototype has been developed to simplify contracting for distributed manufacturing.
 This tool allows buyers to manage orders across multiple manufacturers using a single interface, automating workflows to ensure clarity and accountability for everyone involved.
 This research was led by the Internet of Production, as part of the mAkE project (African European Maker Innovation Ecosystem), funded by the European Horizon 2020 research and innovation programme.